 Strict requirements

 Fashion labels can’t just enter the Renoon app; there are some strict requirements they have to meet.
 “Brands need to show us proof points of their sustainability claims.
-We then make the evaluation based on the five areas of impact assigning brands to where they are in the journey.
-If they enter the best in class brands with enough information we give them our verification.
-We still have some brands in the app that have not been verified; we use public data only then, but with everyone’s help our goal is to hype the brands to share the information with us and get properly verified.”
+We then evaluate based on the five areas of impact, assigning brands to where they are in the journey.
+If they enter the best-in-class brands with enough information, we give them our verification.
+We still have some brands in the app that have not been verified; we use public data only then, but with everyone’s help, our goal is to hype the brands to share the information with us and get properly verified.”
 Brands also need to pass the product test: “We have an AI that checks composition, material, certification, and compares it to other products to get the best items only.
-Basically, the message is: we work our eyes off to make our science better and better every day for you, as it will never be perfect, but always a journey together.”
+The message is: we work our eyes off to make our science better and better every day for you, as it will never be perfect, but always a journey together.”

 Also read: Interview with Max Zara Sterck: “My garments are my babies”